ssaadh/Data-Structures-Algorithms-SWE-LeetCode-Studying/week_3/Week 3 Coachable Practice -- Deux.md

 d(16) = (d(8) * 2) + 16 = (d(4) * 2 * 2) + 16 = (d(2) * 2 * 2 * 2) + 16 = (d(1) * 2 * 2 * 2 * 2) + 16 = 2^4 + 16 = 32
 assumption:
 d(32) = 2^5 + 2^5 = 64

 2. d(n) = n + n

 3.
-O(n) for the count adding up loop ??
-O(~2n) because the input divides in half each time
+O(n log n) because the input divides in half each time which should be some sort of log n and the additional O(n) for the summing up of the count

 #### Code Block E